How to integrate Gmail with SSAS

 Conclusion

-In this article we showed you how to connect to Gmail in SSAS and integrate data without any coding, saving you time and effort.
+In this article we showed you how to connect to Gmail in SSAS and integrate data without writing complex code — all of this was powered by Gmail ODBC Driver.